vishnu-prasad-kurupath/cncgen/README.md

   - \<cone-length> is the desired length of the cone from apex to base

 ## **CAUTION**
 The script wraps the graphene lattice produced by VMD to form a conical surface, providing a continuous conical surface of hexagonal carbon rings.
-This however does not guarantee that the structural nuances of the nanocone apex is handled optimally from a material science point of view.
+However, this does not guarantee that the structural nuances of the nanocone apex is handled optimally from a material science point of view.

 ## **License**